 Free things to do in La Jolla top most sightseeing itineraries because of quality rather than cost.
-We’ve outlined twenty of the best here from a must-visit museum to, of course, our fabulous beaches.
+We’ve outlined twenty of the best here, from a public art to, of course, our fabulous beaches.

 1. La Jolla Shores Beach